zahlio/scrapoxy/docs/tutorials/python-scrapy-blacklisting/index.rst

 A scraper is downloading pages of a website.

 However, the website has a rate limit by IP.
-When the scraper downloads 10 pages, the website returns only empty page with a HTTP 429 status.
+When the scraper downloads 10 pages, the website returns only an empty page with a HTTP 429 status.

 Does the scraper must wait when the limit is reached ? **No**!